If you want to teach live online classes, then Zoom is one of the most popular options.

 If you’re currently teaching classes in-person, it’s time to start looking for alternatives that will allow you to teach live classes online.

-In the longer term, you may want to start thinking about creating an online course as a more permanent, sustainable business model for sharing your knowledge with the world.
+If you want to really transition to the world of online teaching, you may want to start thinking about creating an online course as a more permanent, sustainable business model for sharing your knowledge with the world.

 Check out our free guide below for more info on how to get started if you’re interested in doing this.